 Grab lunch to-go and head into Retiro Park.
 Retiro is a large, well tended city park just east of museum row.
 The park has a very peaceful ambiance and you can easily find a shady bench to rest from your tromp around the museum.
 After you eat, head over to the Crystal Palace.
 The palace gets no triangles from Rick Steves, but I think it’s enchanting.
 It’s a Victorian glass wonder in the midst of the park.
 They have created a peaceful atmosphere and offer bentwood rockers and reading material to encourage quiet contemplation.
 After the Crystal Palace you can also rent a rowboat and go out on the little Retiro lake or visit the nearby Botanical Garden.

 Evening: Ciculo de Bellas Artes, tapas in Justicia

 The Circulo is located just a block from the Plaza Cibeles.
 It offers photography, art and cinema exhibitions.
 They have a rooftop deck that is the perfect place to grab a drink and watch the sun setting over the city.
 The building isn’t very tall, but then Madrid isn’t a tall city, so you could easily see the whole southwestern part of the city spread before you as the sun goes down.
 It is a great way to start off an evening of strolling and tapas eating.

 Tapas are not just an alternative to dinner, it’s an art form which you can perfect through repetition.
-So even if you eat tapas on night 1 in La Latina, you should do it again on night 2 in the La Justicia neighborhood.
-Samantha from There She Goes Again recommends the El Tigre bar Las Justicia.
-Start there and then just roam (or stumble) north through the neighborhood to find more bars and restaurants.
-I did just that and was rewarded with a surprisingly tasty bit of aged goat cheese from a kindly bartender.
+So even if you eat tapas on night 1 in La Latina, you should do it again on night 2 in the La Justicia/Chueca neighborhood.
+I recommend starting at the Vinoteca Vides, which has an extensive wine menu and 300(!) kinds of cheese.
+Then just roam from there.

 Day 3 in Madrid